 STEP I

-A Member or Group of Members, who is/are not satisfied with the solution arising from the informal discussion, may with the authorization and representation of the Association submit a grievance to the Dean with a copy to the Vice-President (Human Resources) within twenty (20) working days of the date upon which the Member(s) knew or ought to have known of the event(s) giving rise to the grievance, whichever is later.
+When a Member of group of Memberss is/are not satisfied with the solution arising from the informal discussion, the Association may submit a grievance to the Dean with a copy to the Vice-President (Human Resources) within twenty (20) working days of the date upon which the Member(s) knew or ought to have known of the event(s) giving rise to the grievance, whichever is later.

 No later than seven (7) working days following receipt of the grievance, the Association Grievance Officer and/or the Executive Director of the Association, the grievor(s), the Vice-President (Human Resources) and the Dean shall meet to discuss the grievance and make every reasonable effort to resolve the grievance.
-The Dean shall have ten (10) working days from the date of receipt of the grievance in which to render a decision including the reason(s) for denial, if applicable, in writing to the Member(s) with a copy to the Association Grievance Officer and to the Human Resources Department.
+The Dean shall have ten (10) working days from the date of receipt of the grievance in which to render a decision including the reason(s) for denial, if applicable, in writing to the Member(s) with a copy to the Association’s Executive Director and/or Grievance Officer, and to the Human Resources Department.

 STEP II